illinois-cs241/illinois-cs241.github.io/_posts/2016-2-17-Terrible-Threads.md

 Problem description:

 Given two threads, a and b, and the fact that both have to run two tasks (a1, a2, b1, b2), how do you get both a1 and b1 to run before either a2 and b2?
-In rendezvous.c, you need to modify the two functions using semaphores so that both quotes A and B are modified before being printed.
+In rendezvous.c, you need to modify the two functions (modifyB_printA & modifyA_printB) using semaphores so that both quotes A and B are modified before being printed.

 ## semamore.c